Nasiruddin Nasrat Shah: Early life and background

 Nasrat was born into an aristocratic Sunni Muslim family in the Bengal Sultanate.
 His father Alauddin Husain Shah was the first Sultan of the Hussain Shahi dynasty and the father of eighteen sons and at least eleven daughters.
 Among Nasrat's siblings were Danyal and Mahmud.
+Daniyal was initially crown prince as the oldest son of the sultan, but he was killed in battle against the Assamese.